 Disocactus anguliger is an epiphytic cactus.
 It can be found in growing on trees in forests across Mexico where it is endemic.
 Surging in popularity in recent years, it is now a sought-after houseplant, suitable for indoor growth due to its preference for tropical conditions and love of shade.

 The Fishbone Cactus is easily identified by the shape of its stems and leaves.
 Featuring alternating lobed leaves on long stems, it’s not hard to see where it gets its common name due to its resemblance to a fish skeleton.

 But that’s not all these plants have to offer.
 They also sport stunning white or yellow flowers in spring and summer.
 The fruit of this unusual houseplant is similar in appearance to kiwi (a fleshy green interior covered in black seeds) and similar in taste to dragon fruit – also part of the cactus family.

 The leaves of this cactus make it a statement houseplant in any home.
 The Fishbone Cactus can also be attached to tree trunks to grow outdoors in tropical frost-free climates.
 They flower reliably indoors and out, producing large blooms with interesting sepals surrounding delicate inner petals.
 At night, these flowers release a wonderful fragrance, unlike any other flower.

 Unlike many other houseplants, Epiphyllum anguliger will produce edible fruit indoors, making the plant even more exciting.
-Toss some of the fleshy green fruit in your fruit salad for a pop of color and burst of flavor.
+Toss some of the fleshy green fruit in your fruit salad for a pop of color and a burst of flavor.